AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 1. Open the [Luma site](https://luma.enablementadobe.com/content/luma/us/en.html) in your Chrome browser
 1. Click the Debugger icon ![Open the Experience Cloud Debugger](images/analytics-debuggerIcon.png) to open the **[!UICONTROL Adobe Experience Cloud Debugger]**
-1. Make sure the Debugger is mapping the tags property to *your* Development environment, as described in the [earlier lesson](switch-environments.md)
+1. Make sure the Debugger is mapping the tag property to *your* Development environment, as described in the [earlier lesson](switch-environments.md)

    ![Your tags development environment shown in Debugger](images/switchEnvironments-debuggerOnWeRetail.png)